Location: 3060 Eaton Hall

 Fixed Equipment Care and Usage

 Most students in EECS courses will obtain parts from the lab GTA.
-Only students in 501/502, and 541/542 may order parts for their class projects.
+Only students in 501/502, and 541/542 may order parts, using EECS Shopkeeper for their class projects.

-All GTA's (other than senior design classes) are required to have parts orders submitted 5 business days prior to pickup.
-GTA's should also make a reasonable effort to project the needs of the course for the entire semester and convey those needs to the EECS Shop staff.
+GTA's should make a reasonable effort to project the needs of the course for the entire semester and convey those needs to the EECS Shop staff.

 Parts for "canned" projects will be "kitted" and given to TA's for class distribution.(ie EECS140,212,412)